cmb69/slideshow_xh/README.md

 ## Limitations

-The slideshows can only be played, when JS is enabled in the browser of the visitor.
-Otherwise only the first image will be shown.
+The slideshows can only be played, when JS is enabled in the browser of the visitors, and they are using somewhat contemporary browsers, Otherwise only the first image will be shown.
 The transition effects are CPU-intensive, particularly for large images,